 - A special day focused on gastronomy and food history, hosted by a specialized guide who is also a trained chef.
 A highlight will be a meal in a “bouillon,” an eating establishment created at the beginning of the 20th century to serve all walks of life.
 These preserved dining rooms are “old school” Paris, where simple, tasty, unpretentious meals are still presented in glorious art deco interiors that retain their authentic atmospheres.

 - A day trip outside central Paris.
-We’ll travel by train to one of the celebrated countryside chateaux near the capital, perhaps to the Chateau de Fontainebleau.
+We’ll travel by train to a celebrated countryside chateau near the capital, the Chateau de Fontainebleau.
 Since the 16th century, every king of France made his mark here, employing architects and artisans who built Versailles and other infamous French chateaux.

-- Other memorable meals in a variety of settings, including traditional bistros, modern restaurants run by young chefs, wine bars for a cheese & charcuterie, a crêperie for a savory lunch, and a Parisian tea room.
+- Other memorable meals, enjoyed in a variety of settings, including traditional bistros, modern restaurants run by young chefs, a wine bar for cheese & charcuterie, a crêperie for a savory lunch, and a Parisian tea room.
 One highlight will be an evening spent in the company of a “Parisienne” in her apartment, where she will prepare and host a home cooked meal with “aperitifs”.

-On this one week Experience you’ll have some free time for relaxation, shopping, or your personal interests.
-We’re happy to suggest a morning neighborhood walk where you might stroll through the local farmers market square before breakfast.
+On this week-long Experience you’ll have some free time for relaxation, shopping, or your personal interests.
+For early birds, we’re happy to suggest a morning neighborhood walk where you might stroll through the local farmers market square before breakfast.
 An optional jazz club evening is another possibility.
-We may also also be able to arrange other optional activities at an additional cost, such as an evening cabaret show or a very early morning excursion to the famous Rungis wholesale food market on the outskirts of Paris.
+We may also be able to arrange other optional activities at an additional cost, such as an evening cabaret show or a very early morning excursion to the famous Rungis wholesale food market on the outskirts of Paris.